nkwdesmond/Linux_parsers/README.md

     - Accepted, Failed, Invalid, Disconnected, Session opened/closed, etc.
   - Handles year rollover automatically when parsing rotated logs
   - Optional extraction of `.gz` files before parsing
+    - The extracted file will then be parsed
   - Optional logging of malformed/unparsed lines
   - Batch processing of multiple log files in a directory